-3.12 SCHEDULES
+SCHEDULES 3.12

-A. A list of schedules to be implemented shall be reviewed and approved by the Professional.
-The list shall also include the schedule times (Occupied and Unoccupied) to be implemented.
+A list of schedules to be implemented shall be reviewed and approved by the Professional.
+A. The list shall also include the schedule times (Occupied and Unoccupied) to be implemented.

-3.13 BASIC SYSTEM REPORTS AND CUSTOM TRENDS
+BASIC SYSTEM REPORTS AND CUSTOM TRENDS 3.13

-- A. Basic System Reports shall be set-up, a minimum of one per System, that provide a Summary of values of the key Points in that System, at the same point-in-time ("snapshot").
+- Basic System Reports shall be set-up, a minimum of one per System, that provide a Summary of values of the key Points in that System, at the same point-in-time ("snapshot").
 Some Reports might require multiple "pages" for viewing.
-Contact the BAS Group for examples. - B. Reports shall be created using Microsoft Excel spreadsheets. - C. Basic System Reports for HVAC Systems Functional Performance & Diagnostics - General Intent: To assess ongoing functional performance through continued monitoring and useful reporting through the BAS of the actual operating conditions of the controls and interactions of the HVAC systems.
-Coordinate and integrate building reporting requirements with campus EUMS to avoid duplication or omission of reporting requirements. - 2.
-Reports shall be initially set up by BAS vendor to be able to be manually or automatically run at user's option, and sent out periodically via email to user defined list to achieve the following goals: - a.
-Verifying design intent and functional performance - b.
-Diagnosing comfort and other space condition problems - c.
-Alert users to inefficient or improper operation of equipment - d.
-Maintaining persistence of energy savings - e.
-Demonstrating effects of poor maintenance or identifying when maintenance procedures are not followed - f.
-To provide data that can be further used in spreadsheets to assist in studying alternative strategies - Reports shall be organized according to the project specific applications.
-They shall include summaries of key setpoints, control status (optimized reset, auto vs. overridden) and actual controlled conditions.
+Contact the BAS Group for - B. Reports shall be created using Microsoft Excel spreadsheets. - C. Basic System Reports for HVAC Systems Functional Performance & Diagnostics - General Intent: To assess ongoing functional performance through continued monitoring and useful reporting through the BAS of the actual operating conditions of the controls and interactions of the HVAC systems.
+Coordinate and integrate building reporting requirements with campus EUMS to avoid duplication or omission of reporting requirements. - Reports shall be initially set up by BAS vendor to be able to be manually or automatically run at user's option, and sent out periodically via email to user defined list to achieve the following goals: - Verifying design intent and functional performance - b.
+Diagnosing comfort and other space condition problems - Alert users to inefficient or improper operation of equipment c. d. - Maintaining persistence of energy savings